scottfabini/wine-notes/README.md

 ## Synopsis

-Sandbox for working with the React library.

-Configured to use:
-Webpack for build configuration and dependency management.
-Babel for ES6 transpiling.
-ESLint for linting.
-Karma for test-running.
-Mocha for test framework.
-Chai for assert/expect-based testing.
-Sinon for stubs/mocks.
-Uglify for minification.
+An app for wine enthusiasts.

 ## Motivation

-This is an individual sandbox to facilitate using React.
+This is an individual project built using React.

 ## Installation
 Test:
 ```
+npm update
 npm test
 ```

 Build:
 ```
+npm update
 webpack
 ```

 Deploy:
-TBD
+TBD on how to spin-up a webserver to listen on local-host via webpack.
+For now, point your browser to ./build/index.html

 ## Contributors